1

 By the time you finish this paragraph, $60 million more will evaporate into cancer treatments, heart surgeries, and funeral expenses.
 Also Dave from accounting’s weird rash, but that’s probably unrelated.

-Humanity hemorrhages $397.4 trillion annually to diseases that are basically just engineering problems with meat robots.
+Humanity hemorrhages $397.4 trillion annually43 to diseases that are basically just engineering problems with meat robots.

-“Wait,” you say, demonstrating basic arithmetic skills, “global GDP is only $101 trillion.
+“Wait,” you say, demonstrating basic arithmetic skills, “global GDP is only $101 trillion134.
 How can we lose more than everything that exists?”

-Because economists forgot to include the dying part in their calculations.
-This is like calculating the cost of a plane crash without including the plane.
+Because economists forgot to include the dying part.
+For centuries, economics measured productivity without accounting for the people who stopped being productive on account of being dead.
+This is like calculating the cost of a plane crash without including the plane, the passengers, or the fact that they were going somewhere.

 The Actual Bill (Economist-Approved Misery Accounting)